kevkillion/PowerBI_Customer_Analytics/README.md

 END
 ```

-# DAX Code - Measures and Calculated Columns 🤖

-DAX speed and power used to build measures and manipulate columns to harness data and extract meaniful insights.

 # SQL Server Connection 🛢 🐘

-Large datasets stored, transformed and manipulated in a specified database in SQL Server.
-SQL views created from the large dataset to segment high quality and highly interactive tweets for more robust analysis.
+Data stored, transformed and manipulated in a specified database in SQL Server.
+Live Connection created from database to PowerBI desktop for instant analysis.

 # PowerBI Visualisation 📊

 The dataframe was explored through dynamic PowerBI Dahsboard

+# DAX Code - Measures and Calculated Columns 🤖

+DAX speed and power used to build measures and manipulate columns to harness data and extract meaniful insights.

 # Files